ange007/ha-sun-allocator/README.md

      - **Device Type**: Choose between No Device, Standard Switch/Light, or Custom ESPHome Relay
      - **ESPHome Relay Entity** (optional): The light entity that controls the solid-state relay
      - **ESPHome Mode Select Entity** (optional): The select entity that controls the operation mode
-     - **Auto Control Enabled**: Whether SolarVampire should automatically control this device
+     - **Auto Control Enabled**: Whether SunAllocator should automatically control this device
-     - **Minimum Excess Power**: The minimum excess power required to activate this device
+     - **Min Expected Load (W)**: Device’s useful minimum.
+Below this threshold the device stays off (with hysteresis)
+     - **Max Expected Load (W)**: Device’s physical/logical maximum; 100% in proportional mode corresponds to this value and allocation is capped by it
      - **Priority**: A value from 1-100 that determines which devices get power first (higher = higher priority)
      - **Schedule Enabled**: Whether to enable time-based scheduling for this device
      - **Start Time**: The time when the device should start operating (if scheduling is enabled)